takemaru/graphillion/README.md

 Graphillion is a Python language software package for the manipulation, optimization, and study of a large set of graphs.

-* Python language data structures for a graphset, a set of graphs
+* Python language data structures for a graphset (a set of graphs)
-* Search, optimization, and enumeration on a very large graphset
+* Search, optimization, and enumeration on a large and complex graphset
 * Fast and efficient implementation extending Python with C/C++
 * Working with existing graph tools like [NetworkX](http://networkx.github.io/)
 * Open source MIT license
 * Well tested: more than 600 unit tests
-* Additional benefits from Python: fast prototyping, easy to teach, multi-platform
+* Additional benefits from Python: fast prototyping, easy to teach, and multi-platform

 We provide funny short movies to answer your questions.

 * Why Graphillion?
 [Time with class!
-Let's count!](http://youtu.be/Q4gTV4r0zRs) (viewed more than a million times)
+Let's count!](http://youtu.be/Q4gTV4r0zRs) (viewed more than a million times!)
 * What's Graphillion? (to appear)

 Overview